 The PCPI distinguishes between measure exceptions and measure exclusions.
 Exclusions arise when the intervention required by the numerator is not appropriate for a group of patients who are otherwise included in the initial patient or eligible population of a measure (ie, the denominator).
 Exclusions are absolute and are to be removed from the denominator of a measure and therefore clinical judgment does not enter the decision.
-For measure One-Time Screening for Hepatitis C Virus (HCV) for Patients at Risk, exclusions include Patients with a diagnosis of chronic hepatitis C. Exclusions, including applicable value sets, are included in the measure specifications.
+For measure Annual Hepatitis C Virus (HCV) Screening for Patients who are Active Injection Drug Users, exclusions include patients with a diagnosis of chronic hepatitis C. Exclusions, including applicable value sets, are included in the measure specifications.